Digital Supply Chain

 • Bluetooth (via gateway)

-Output: Sensor data is sent out using a lightweight protocol — often MQTT, HTTP, or CoAP
+Sensor data is transmitted using lightweight protocols such as MQTT, HTTP, or CoAP.

 Figure 2: End-to-End data flow from Medical Devices to JDE Orchestrator